jrkerns/pylinac/docs/source/acr.rst

   .. tip::

-    It is suggested to visually perform the contrast measurement manually and compare to pylinac values to establish a cross-comparison ratio.
+    It is suggested to perform the contrast measurement visually and compare to pylinac values to establish a cross-comparison ratio.
 After a ratio has been established, the pylinac MTF can be used as the baseline value moving forward.